Top 6 KPIs to track for growing e-commerce organizations

 Knowing where your traffic comes from is an important metric for e-commerce.
 Your traffic source metric indicates how your customers are getting to you, including organic and paid search, from campaigns, and so on.
 They can even point to the devices used to access your site, like mobile vs desktop computer or laptop.

-Understanding this metric seems simple - you want to know what is your most valuable source of customers, and traffic source will point to that information.
-However, without context, it can be a misleading indicator.
+Understanding this metric seems simple.
+You want to know what your most valuable source of customers is, and traffic source will point to that information.
+Yet without context, it can be a misleading indicator.

 For instance, you may get 40% or more of your traffic from organic search, which is a common traffic rate.
 And who doesn’t love free traffic?
-The question is, how valuable are those visitors (hint: you’ll need to combine it with another metric, like conversion rate, to answer that.)
+The question is, how valuable are those visitors?
+You’ll need to combine it with another metric, like conversion rate, to answer that.

 4. Conversion Rate

-However, you may want to consider setting performance indicators against conversion that are not defined by sales.
-Digging into your data, let’s say you discover a trend in visitors making a large purchase after their third visit to your site.
+Digging into your data, say you discover a trend in visitors making a large purchase after their third visit to your site.
 Setting a KPI for conversion rates for the number of customers on their third visit would tell you if this is a valid measure or not.

 5. Product Affinity